Skip to navigationSkip to main contentSkip to footer

 The Crown Estate

 The Crown Estate is an independent business that manages land, property and the seabed across England, Wales and Northern Ireland.
-We are committed to using our resources to benefit communities, the environment and the wider economy, helping to tackle the nation’s long-term challenges in an inclusive and responsible way.
+We are committed to using our resources to benefit communities, the environment and the wider economy.